 A good PhD Topic

-Something like “I want to use machine learning to improve abc” is not a suitable PhD topic.
-Instead, you must a) have identified a specific problem, and b) have a plausible idea of how you could solve this problem (again, just throwing dozens of machine learning algorithms to a problem and see what algorithm solves the problem best, is not a sufficient PhD contribution).
+A good Ph.D. topic is key to the success of your work.
+This means, you must have a) identified a specific problem, and b) a plausible idea of how you could solve this problem.
+Something like “I want to use machine learning to improve abc” is not a suitable Ph.D. topic.
+Just throwing dozens of machine learning algorithms to a problem and see what algorithm solves the problem best, is not a sufficient Ph.D. contribution.
 It is important, that your proposed solution is novel, and convincing (ideally other persons familiar with the problem would say “Oh yes, of course, why haven’t I thought of that?).

 Positions at the NII in Tokyo, Japan